sahilmalhotra0510/io/active.md

-Regular meetings: [Sunday 11PM EST and Monday Noon EST](/io/coders/) Machine Learning on Monday at Noon ET with Sijia, Wang, Irean and others.
-Overview Session on Tuesday at Noon ET for new team members.
+Regular meetings: [Sunday 11PM EST and Monday Noon EST](/io/coders/) Overview Session on Tuesday at Noon ET for new team members.

 # Active Projects